 Answer (False) – First off, generally the funds to be divided are only the retirement assets earned from the day of marriage through the day of divorce.
 Retirement assets accumulated before marriage are generally retained by the party that earned them.
 Second, there are many ways of equitably dividing a couple’s mutual assets.
 Sometimes a spouse will opt to trade a share of the retirement funds in exchange for real estate or a smaller share of the mutual debts.
 On another note, do not confuse “equitable” with “even.”
 Each judge will determine a fair division of assets taking into account current need, income, pre-marital agreements and to a very small degree, fault.
 That is, unless the parties can decide without the help of the judge.

 3. True or False?
 Assets dispersed by QDRO must be reinvested in the same types of accounts from which they originated.

-Answer (FALSE) – The recipient of QDRO assets can choose to rollover those funds into an existing 401K or IRA or open a new account depending on what is allowed.
+Answer (FALSE) – The recipient of QDRO assets might be able to choose to rollover those funds into an existing 401K or IRA or open a new account depending on what is allowed.
 The recipient could also opt to invest in real estate or use the money for living expenses.
 However (and this is a substantial however) be aware of the tax implications of utilizing retirement funds for non-retirement purposes and prior to retirement age.
-Consult with a financial advisor for more information on withdrawal penalties and alternate uses of retirement assets.
+Consult with a financial advisor and CPA for more information on withdrawal penalties and alternate uses of retirement assets.